Naseer Ahamed Zainulabdeen

-Naseer Ahamed (born 16 April 1961) is a Sri Lankan politician serving as the Governor of the North Western Province, Sri Lanka.
-Naseer Ahamed has been active in Sri Lanka's political scene since 1994, having held various positions such as Cabinet Minister of Environment, Member of Parliament from the Batticaloa district, Chief Minister of the Eastern Province and more.
+Naseer Ahamed Zainulabdeen (born 16 April 1961) is a Sri Lankan politician.
+Naseer Ahamed has been active in Sri Lankan politics since 1994, having held various positions such as Minister of Environment, Member of Parliament from the Batticaloa district, Governor of the North Western Province, Chief Minister of the Eastern Province and more.

 Early life and education

-University

-Ahamed pursued a Bachelor of Science in Electrical Engineering at the King Fahd University of Petroleum and Minerals (KFUPM), in Dhahran, Saudi Arabia.
+Ahamed pursued a Bachelor of Science in Electrical Engineering at King Fahd University of Petroleum and Minerals (KFUPM) in Dhahran, Saudi Arabia.
 Ahamed graduated with Honours from KFUPM in 1990, having completed his research on the analysis of tapered wave guide by splitting the non-uniform structure into uniform structures.

 Political career

-Naseer Ahamed entered politics in 1994 and began his political career as Director of international relations and Member of the High Command of the Sri Lanka Muslim Congress (SLMC), under the leadership of SLMC leader M.H.M Ashraff.

-National Unity Alliance (NUA) (1999-2002)

-Ahamed was also appointed as Director of international relations and Member of the High Command of NUA, Leader Ashraff's newest political party/alliance.
+Naseer Ahamed entered politics in 1994 and began his political career as Director of international relations and Member of the High Command of the Sri Lanka Muslim Congress (SLMC), under the leadership of SLMC founder M. H. M. Ashraff.
+Ahamed was also appointed as Director of international relations and Member of the High Command of the National Unity Alliance (NUA), Ashraff's newest political alliance.

-Democratic Unity Alliance (DUA) (2003-2012)

-Following the passing of Leader Ashraff, Naseer Ahamed exited the SLMC and NUA in 2003 and founded his own party, the Democratic Unity Alliance, where he served as leader.
-Former Governor A. J. M Muzzamil was the first to contest under DUA, and secured a seat from the Colombo district at the 2004 Western Provincial Council election.

-Muslim National Alliance (MNA) (2004-2014)

-Along with the Democratic Unity Alliance, Ahamed also formed the MNA, and served as Secretary General.
+Following Ashraff's death, Naseer Ahamed left the SLMC and NUA in 2003 and founded his own party, the Democratic Unity Alliance (DUA), where he served as leader.
+Former Governor A. J. M. Muzammil was the first to contest under DUA, and secured a seat from the Colombo District at the 2004 Western Provincial Council elections.
+Along with the Democratic Unity Alliance, Ahamed also formed the Muslim National Alliance (MNA), and served as the secretary general of the party.

-Advisor to the President (2007-2010)

-Ahamed served as the advisor to the then president, Mahinda Rajapaksa, during the last stages of the Sri Lankan civil war.
+Between 2007 and 2010, Ahamed served as an advisor to then-incumbent president Mahinda Rajapaksa during the final stages of the Sri Lankan civil war.

-Eastern Provincial Council (EPC) (2012-2017)
+Eastern Provincial Council (2012–2017)

-Ahamed secured a seat in the Eastern Provincial Council, contesting under the SLMC.
-Where he was then appointed as Minister of Agriculture, Animal Production & Development, Rural Industries Development, Fisheries and Tourism of the Eastern Provincial Council.
+Ahamed secured a seat in the Eastern Provincial Council, contesting as a member of the SLMC.
+He was then appointed as Minister of Agriculture, Animal Production & Development, Rural Industries Development, Fisheries and Tourism of the Eastern Provincial Council.

-In 2015 he was appointed as the Chief Minister of Eastern Province and Minister of Finance and Planning, Law & Order, Local Government & Regional Administration, Rural Development, Tourism & Environment, Building & Construction, Transport, Rural Industries and Housing.
+In 2015, he was appointed as the Chief Minister of Eastern Province and Minister of Finance and Planning, Law & Order, Local Government & Regional Administration, Rural Development, Tourism & Environment, Building & Construction, Transport, Rural Industries and Housing.

-Parliament of Sri Lanka (2020-2023 Oct)
+Parliament of Sri Lanka (2020–2023)

-Ahamed contested the 2020 Parliamentary election under the SLMC and was elected from the Batticaloa district to the 9th Parliament of Sri Lanka.
+Ahamed contested the 2020 parliamentary election as part of the SLMC and was elected to parliament from the Batticaloa district to the 16th Parliament of Sri Lanka.

-Cabinet Minister of Environment (2022-2023 Oct)
+Minister of Environment (2022–2023)

-Ahamed was appointed as Minister of Environment in 2022 and was also a part of the Cabinet of Sri Lanka.
+Ahamed was appointed as Minister of Environment in 2022 and was a member of the Cabinet of Sri Lanka.